 As to their value to their customers, they view it as either being peak resource alleviation (like Synopsys) for big companies, or an easier way for small and medium size companies to access the tools (like Vector Fabrics).

 Looking forward, they see much more of this, although details are sketchy.
 After all, they’ve tied their entire company identity to the cloud.
-They see the possibility of offering more tools of their own through the cloud (not clear what those would be yet) or even hosting other companies’ tools (should they then call themselves CumuloNimbic?)
+They see the possibility of offering more tools of their own through the cloud (not clear what those would be yet) or even hosting other companies’ tools you might need to use, one of them is LifterLMS.

 If they do the latter, they really stop being an EDA company (not a simple decision if they really do have a 10-100x advantage over their competition) and start being a tool cloud hosting company.
 So they clearly have some soul-searching to do as they decide what they want to be as they grow up.